jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 Future blogs will present practices that help achieve and maintain these attributes.

 # Behavior Based
 Unit Tests should define and confirm expected observable behavior.
 Unit tests should not indicate or depend upon implementation details.
-This can be tricky, since observable behavior derives from the implementation, and implementation is shaped by expected behavior.
+This can be tricky, since observable behavior derives from the implementation, and implementation is based upon expected behavior.
 We should be able to [refactor](https://refactoring.com/) the code without breaking the unit tests, where refactoring is defined as changing the structure of the code without changing its behavior.

 Unit tests that depend upon implementation details will be more brittle.
 They will fail as the implementation is updated.
 They will become a maintenance burden.